brianmccrory/brmc/details.md

 ## Deja.com / Deja News _(4 years)_
 ### Senior Software Engineer, Applications Development
 * Developed and worked on back-end systems, front-end applications, and API layers.
-Back-end systems consisted of HTTP client-server and standalone systems based on Perl, SQL, and C++.
-Front-end systems were based on large Perl CGI systems with HTML and embedded Perl (similar to Servlets/JSP), and Java.
+   * Back-end systems consisted of HTTP client/server and other projects based on Perl, SQL, and C++.
+   * Front-end systems were based on large Perl CGI systems with HTML and embedded Perl (similar to Servlets/JSP), and Java.
+   * Worked on front- and back-end systems to rate and search for products by attributes.
+   * Engineered the front-end selling system to allow users to submit products and attributes in a flexible, editorially-controlled framework.
+   * eBay later purchased this software with some Deja.com team members for integration into the Half.com and eBay sites.
 * Back-end services (Perl, C++, SQL) for searching, publishing, and real-time updating of memory-mapped files optimized for speed and complex queries.
-* Worked on the Product Rating and Comparison backend system to rate and search products defined by editorially-defined attributes.
+* Worked on the **Product Rating and Comparison** backend system to rate and search products defined by editorially-defined attributes.
 * Engineered the Product Rating and Comparison front-end selling system to allow users to submit attribute-based products in a flexible, editorially-controlled manner.
 * Implemented CGI front-end systems for MyDeja personalization, Deja Communities, and Usenet newsgroup posting system.
 * Maintained and debugged systems and features throughout their life-cycle and live support.
 * Led team for software maintenance and code efficiency to improve software quality, stability, and optimization.
-* Product Rating and Comparison product:
-   * Worked on front- and back-end systems to rate and search for products defined by editorially-defined attributes.
-   * Engineered the front-end selling system to allow users to submit attribute-based products in a flexible, editorially-controlled manner.
-   * eBay later purchased this software with some Deja.com team members for integration into the Half.com and eBay sites.

 ### System Administration Contractor
 * Responsible for system administration duties including shell scripting, hardware operations, and development of inventory control system.